HITECHCRIME/HC_SG110_Find_Your_Name/README.md

 you know
 gotta let you down
 you’d do the same in my place
+yaah

-all my reckless help gin vain
+all my reckless help in vain
-you need me such a farce
+(you need me) such a farce
-but i'm supposed to stay fierce need no fuss so fuck your plates so i'm done for days
+but i'm supposed to stay fierce need no fuss so fuck your plates i'm so done for days i'm so done for days tried to find your name true name

 single point of view so sustained

 name